alle0017/FlyJs/readme.md

 ## INTENTION

 this engine is intended to be more like a library, very lightweight, without the use of any additional external libraries.
 Also, the engine's purpose is to be beginner friendly, something like **microsoft make code arcade** ([see here](https://arcade.makecode.com/)).
-This document is intended to be either a documentation and a sort of book of journeys, for the once who wants to learn how to program an engine, from how webgl and webgpu works to the game algorithms.
+This repository is intended to be either a documentation and a sort of book of journeys ([check here](https://github.com/alle0017/game-library/blob/main/material%20for%20getting%20started.md)), for the once who wants to learn how to program an engine, from how webgl and webgpu works to the game algorithms.

 # ARCHITECTURE IDEA
 ```mermaid